DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 > **Warning:**<br/>
 >
 > - The refund will only happen if there are funds available;<br/>
-> - The deadline for cancellation is 90 days.
+> - The deadline for cancellation is 90 days, as specified by BACEN.

 #### Request